| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 before or immediately after the peel in order to prevent a

+herpes outbreak.
 Prior to treatment, it is important for a patient to inform

 the physician of any past history of keloids (scar tissue